cloudforet-io/api-doc/secret/v1/secret.md

 ---
-description: A Secret is an external data, encrypted by CluodForet.
+description: A Secret is an external data, encrypted by CloudForet.
 ---
 # Secret